After going through years of medical school – you’re an expert in medical lingo.

 Biggest Mistake #2: Not Researching Your Potential Employer

 How much do you know about the person you are thinking about working for?
-It is vital for you to do a significant amount of research – and then a little more.
+You need to do a significant amount of research – and then a little more.

 This is why it’s always a good idea to hire a physician employment contract lawyer to help you review your offer letter and your contract.